DeFiHackLabs/Solidity-Intensive-CoLearning/LikKee.md

 }
 ```

-- `returns` used to indicate how many and what type of variable for output
+- `returns`: to indicate how many and what type of variable for output
-- `return` used to output the desired value, and must matched to the `returns` requirements
+- `return`: to output the desired value, and must matched to the `returns` requirements
-- Named returns: Naming the output variables, eg:
+- **Named returns**: Naming the output variables, eg:
   ```
   function testReturn() public pure returns (uint256 one, uint256 two) {
    one = 1;
    two = 2;
   }
   ```
-- To read variables return from function
+- To **READ** variables return from function
   ```
   (uint256 one, uint256 two) = testReturn();
   ```